anonlang/anonlang/raw-though-process/raw-notes.md

         ]

   - Are defining function body and scoping arguments mutually exclusive?
 Aka, are they never needed or used in the same statement?
+  - In Groovy/Gradle, it can be complicated when seeing `foo = 4` and `foo 4`.
+Though, would it be better to have `foo [4]` to show explicit intent rather than `foo 4`?
+Or, maybe it would just be better to not have same names.

 - *Syntax to end statements or have multiple statements per line*
   - Easiest solution is to not allow multiple statements per line.
 Thus, an extra trivial 'semi-colon' token wouldn't be required.
 Hmm, though in languages not requiring the semi-colon ending, the newline is used as the token.
 Well, at least in the later case there is less typing overall even though it would look the same to the compiler.